Contract Structure and Risk Aversion in Longevity Risk Transfers: Model Setting

 In the context of a \textit{dynamic contract}, the buyer adjusts her strategy to maximize the mean-variance criterion with a \textit{time-varying} hedge ratio:

 with $\textbf{u}=(u_t)_{t\in\{0,1,2,...,T-1\}}$.
 The seller's corresponding optimization problem is then defined as:

 with $\textbf{u}^{\ast} = \bigl(u_t^{\ast}(\eta)\bigr)_{t\in\{0,1,2,...,T-1\}}$.

-We remark that, throughout the formulation of the Stackelberg game, we assume that the buyer and the seller exhibit risk aversion $\gamma_{b} > 0$ and $\gamma_{s} \geq 0$, respectively.
+We would like to make two remarks regarding the proposed Stackelberg game.
+First, throughout the formulation of the Stackelberg game, we assume that the buyer and the seller exhibit risk aversion $\gamma_{b} > 0$ and $\gamma_{s} \geq 0$, respectively.
 The buyer's risk aversion is crucial because it determines her willingness to engage in longevity risk transfer.
 If the buyer were not risk-averse, she would lack the motivation to transfer any longevity risk considering the risk loading imposed by the seller in addition to the expected loss.
 This additional cost is a deterrent unless mitigated by the benefits of risk transfer.
 In contrast, the seller could be either risk averse or risk neutral.
 Throughout the analysis, we consider a general situation of a risk-averse seller.
 As a specific scenario, we will discuss the results with a risk-neutral seller ($\gamma_{s} = 0$) in Appendix~\ref{sec:risk_neutral_seller}.
+Second, in this Stackelberg setup, {no trade is always feasible in this benchmark.
+The buyer can choose not to hedge, corresponding to $u_{t-1}=0$ for all $t$, and the seller can refrain from offering an attractive loading.
+Positive-trade outcomes are therefore interpreted relative to each party's own no-trade benchmark.
+Otherwise, the equilibrium outcome is simply no trade.}